eReuse/workbench/docs/PXE_Register.md

  1. Connect a PC on the LAN network.
  2. Configure the BIOS (the first few seconds when the computer starts) to boot first from LAN:

-     1. Maybe there is an option to automatically boot from the network:
+      - Maybe there is an option to automatically boot from the network:

-        - Watch for the BIOS Setup Message.
+          - Watch for the BIOS setup message.
-        - Press F12, F8 or F9 to enter on boot menu selection.
+          - Press F12, F8 or F9 to enter the boot menu.

-     2. Enter Setup and change the boot priority:
+      - Enter BIOS setup and change the boot priority:

-        - Watch for the BIOS Setup Message.
+          - Watch for the BIOS setup message.
-        - Press F2 or F10 to enter on BIOS menu.
+          - Press F2 or F10 to enter the BIOS setup.

  3. When the computer starts on LAN it will show a boot menu for a short time and load the eReuseOS image from the server (it can take some time).
  4. Follow [this guide about the inventory process](https://github.com/eReuse/workbench/blob/master/docs/USB_Register.md#4-inventory-process-register-hardware-characteristics-of-a-computer)